antononcube/Raku-LLM-Functions/README-work.md

 The function `llm-function`:

-- Has the option "llm-evaluator" that takes evaluators or configurations as values
+- Has the option "llm-evaluator" that takes evaluators, configurations, or string shorthands as values
-- Returns anonymous functions (that access LLMs via evaluators/configurations)
+- Returns anonymous functions (that access LLMs via evaluators/configurations.)
 - Gives result functions that can be applied to different types of arguments depending on the first argument
 - Takes as a first argument a prompt that can be a:
     - String